Meta-Learning Neural Mechanisms rather than Bayesian Priors: Methods

 \subsection{Simplicity bias with informationally-complex datasets}

 To test whether simplicity is important for determining the quality of a meta-learning dataset, we created a dataset of 5000 formal languages.
 These languages were generated using the Minimalist Grammar formalism \citep{stabler_derivational_1997} and consisted of simple formal languages à la \citet{yang_one_2022}.
-Crucially, these languages were uniformly distributed in terms of their MDL-score from 0 to 100.
-MDL was calculated as a function of the number of bits required to encode all features in the underlying grammar representation as in \citet{ermolaeva_learning_2021}.
+Crucially, these languages were uniformly distributed in terms of their model description length (MDL; \citet{rissanen_modeling_1978}) from 0 to 100.
+MDL was calculated as a function of the number of bits required to encode all features in the underlying grammar representation as in \citet{ermolaeva_learning_2021} (full details in Figures~\ref{fig:mdl} and \ref{fig:grammars}).

+Under the assumption that a preference for simplicity drives generalisation, we should expect Bayesian models with a preference for complexity to perform \emph{worse}.
+For example, \citet{yang_one_2022} point out that a prior for simplicity could drive the learning of $a^n$ rather than $a^{\{1,2,3\}}$ given the dataset $\left\{a,\ ,aa,\ aaa\right\}$.
+This is because memorisation ($a^{\{1,2,3\}}$) is more complex than the generalised rule ($a^n$).
+A Bayesian model with a preference for some complexity would not make the right generalisation in this case and so they would perform worse than a model with a bias for simplicity.
+Therefore, if the meta-trained model is really acquiring the prior, the models trained on a complexity prior should perform much worse than the ones trained on a simplicity prior.

 Each meta-learning model was trained by sampling formal languages from this dataset.
-Crucially, we could manipulate the frequency of simple or complex languages seen in training by sampling according to the MDL score of each grammar (see Figure~\ref{fig:complexityhist} for details).
+Crucially, we could manipulate the frequency of simple or complex languages seen in training by sampling according to the MDL score of each grammar (see Figure~\ref{fig:details} for details).
 This allowed us to test whether models performed better when they were trained to have a simplicity bias or a complexity bias.\footnote{Since complexity is right-unbounded, this is really more of a bias for ``medium'' complexity.}